HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf223.md

 ### User Session Reporting Tool

 === "On-Premises"
-    The User Session Reporting Tool is a utility designed for HCL DX users for those managing on-premises deployments.
+    The User Session Reporting Tool is a utility designed for HCL DX users managing on-premises deployments.
 This tool provides a solution for analyzing and interpreting web traffic data by processing National Center for Supercomputing Applications (NCSA) access log files.
 Relevant parts of each log are extracted to identify and count unique user sessions.
 This offers a precise understanding of usage data over specified periods.
 For more information, see [User Session Reporting Tool](../../get_started/download/software_licensing_portal/configure_entitlement_checks/user_session_reporting_tool.md).

 ### New guidance for creating a custom login portlet